data61/gnaf/gnaf-db/README.md

 - the vast majority appear to be spelling variants with an edit distance of 1 - exception FLAGSTONE -> WHISKEY BAY
 - in some cases the number of tokens is different e.g. DE CHAIR -> DECHAIR, TWELVETREES -> TWELVE TREES
 - there are aliases for SAINT X -> ST X (237), ST X -> SAINT X (26), MOUNT X -> MT X (577) and MT X -> MOUNT X (110).
-Perhaps G-NAF could impose some simplifying standardisation, using SAINT/MOUNT in the main record and abreviations in the aliases?
+Perhaps G-NAF could impose some simplifying standardisation, using SAINT/MOUNT in the main record and abbreviations in the aliases?

 The following columns are always NULL:
  - ADDRESS_SITE_GEOCODE columns: BOUNDARY_EXTENT, PLANIMETRIC_ACCURACY, ELEVATION, GEOCODE_SITE_NAME and GEOCODE_SITE_DESCRIPTION;